chiakangZacHung/Bayesian-GCN-/README.md

 # BGCN-GCN
+"Bayesian Graph Convolutional Neural Network with Uncertainty Estimation to Predict Mutagenicity of Chemicals"
 To use it please download all the files, and place the dataset desired in the TOX folder under TEST.txt.
 Then simply run the desire train files.

 The Structural alerts image would be stored in IMG.